canokaue/ImmunoLynk/README.md

 ## Result recognition network (Deep Learning Model)

-Model built using Tensorflow 1.0, Keras and OpenCV2 to detect stripes on the image and determine the test results automatically from the uploaded and processes image.
+Model built using Keras and OpenCV2 to detect stripes on the image and determine the test results automatically from the uploaded and processes image.

-Very simplified implementation.
-More data would be needed in order to achieve better results.
+Full code found in VeereshShringar's [repo](https://github.com/VeereshShringari/COVID-testing).

+A very simple legacy implementation done at the MIT Hackathon is located at result_recognition_old/, though it's not used anymore.

 ## Blockchain database alternative